 Premium BCD - $15All Shore Rentals

+For day charters, we recommend sun protection and whatever personal items you need.
 For night charters, we recommend bringing something warm for the ride home, as it gets chilly when dark.
 There are dry storage areas on each of our boats.
 If you’re bringing your own dive gear, our crew will set it up, but we recommend a mesh gear bag to keep everything organized.
 Cameras are allowed (and encouraged!) and we have freshwater rinse buckets.
-Ultimately, we recommend bringing as little as possible on the boat, as space can be limited.
+We ask that you only bring what you need on the boat, as space can be limited.

 All of our vessels have marine ladders that you climb to get back on the boat.
 If you are diving, you may remove your gear in the water and our crew will bring it aboard.
 On some of our boats, it is required that you remove your gear in the water.